nsg-ethz/NetPowerBench/README.md

 NetPowerBench is a tool for generating a power model of a routing device.
 It is intended to be used in a lab setup.

 The motivation behind the creation of the tool as well as a detailed description of the powermodel it generates is described in [this paper](https://www.research-collection.ethz.ch/handle/20.500.11850/728960) (also listed under references).

+The workflow is separated into:
+- Configuring the device and running the measurements
+- Processing the data and deriving the model

+These two steps are separated programs and are descirbed more in detail in the respective directories.

 ## Environment and Prerequisites
 ### Hardware
 The tool needs the following componends:
 - Device under testing (DUT): A L2 or L3 routing device with at least 4 ports, ideally more
 - A powermeter.
+It needs to support the pinpoint submodule.
 The one we used is linked [here](https://www.microchip.com/en-us/development-tool/ADM00706)
 - A workstation that is running the experiment.
 It need have two ports to send and receive traffic to the DUT and need to be able to generate the traffic volume that the user wants to test.
 Furthermore it needs a Serial connection to the DUT and a connection to the powermeter.

 ### Software